powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

         p
           | `R_p` and `R_n` are the resistances of the phase and neutral in ohms/1000 feet. `GMR_p` and `GMR_n` are the GMR of the phase and neutral in inches. `Xc` is the capacitive reactance in ohms*1000 feet. `n` is the number of cables: use 1 for three-conductor cables, and 3 for single-conductor cables.
 Use 0 for separate neutrals run in a duct (no phases).
         p
-          | Modify the data in the table by double-clicking (or press F2).
+          | Modify the data in the table by double-clicking a cell (or press F2).
 You can add or delete rows with the context menu (right click).
       .modal-footer
         form#local-form
           button.btn.btn-default type="button" data-dismiss="modal" Close